Trust within Society

 Restoration of Trust

 If there is a genuine commitment to restore trust in society, then the primary task is to rebuild quality: the supposed efficiency and cost-savings must be reversed without punishing or blaming the users.
-Wherever possible, government institutions and professional associations need to re-establish their codes and enforcement methods so breaches of civility and standards are once again findable and costly for the offender.
+Responsiveness to users in terms of their needs and preferences must become a priority.

 Restoration is possible but difficult.
-Trust built by many quiet confirmations can be destroyed by one loud breach.
+Trust built by many quiet confirmations can be destroyed by one publicized breach.
 So generalized trust will only build slowly and there will be hiccups which need positive handling, including public support for the individual and shaming or penalty for the infringer.

 Restoration is intrinsically an uphill struggle and the marker of success is trust sinking back below awareness.
 Trust that is still being consciously monitored is not yet fully restored.

-Unfortunately, restoration of trust will remain out of reach for the paranoid and those holding conspiracy theories.
+Unfortunately, restoration of trust will mostly remain out of reach for the paranoid and those holding conspiracy theories.

-Originally posted: 24-Jun-2026.
+Originally posted: 27-Jun-2026.